ellemac123/imaginarium/README.md

 2. Source the newly installed poetry env `source $HOME/.poetry/env`
 3. Install the dependencies with `poetry install`

+### Running the Django Application
+This application is built of the Django Framework.
+Here are the steps to run it.
+1. Make all database migrations with `python manage.py makemigrations`.
+Followed by `python manage.py migrate`.
+2. Run the application server on localhost `python manage.py runserver`.
+3. Open your chosen browser and navigate to `localhost:8000`!
+4. Voila

 ## Sentry and Error Handling